 Key Person and Record-Keeping

 When your child starts at Little Stars, they will be allocated a key person.
 This member of staff will be responsible for updating your child’s records and liaising with you.
 Record keeping is achieved by observations, planning and assessment, these carried out by members of staff whilst your child is participating in everyday activities.

 All records are kept securely in a locked cabinet and are only available to staff and the relevant child’s parent/carers.
 Any concerns you may have can be discussed with your key person as well as any member of staff.

 Partnership with Parents

 We pride ourselves in the good relationships we build with parents.
-We liaise with parents on a termly basis, sharing their child’s progress book and informing them of their wellbeing and involvement.
+We liaise with parents on a termly basis, sharing their child’s individual planning intents, assessments and informing them of their wellbeing and involvement.
 We welcome parents to speak with their child’s keyperson, or any member of staff, whenever the need arises and will always do our upmost to be accommodating.

 We promote healthy eating during our mid-session snack as part of the government initiative to help families; eat well, move more, and live longer.
 We recognise the importance of a good balanced diet in children and the positive effects this has towards leading a healthy lifestyle.
 To read more click here.

 Little Stars is a community pre-school run by a committee of parents.
 We are a friendly group and welcome new parents to join.
 We are active members of the Early Years Alliance.
 As a registered charity we rely on fundraising and greatly appreciate the assistance of any kind from parents and carers.